Skip to content

 As well as being fucked, our past is also unfucked.
 In Australia we live on land which has continuously supported a technological society for 60 000+ years! (holy crap recently discovered to be maybe up to to 120 000 years: ).
 So we have a model here – a past we can draw from and learn from, to discover why and how it worked – instead of studying and repeating over the mistakes of cultures that broke down!

 Modern cultures know stuff.
-We know great and amazing stuff- we have microscopes and can keep our teeth past 30 years.
+We know great and amazing stuff- we have microscopes and can keep our teeth for a long time.
 It’s pretty shit hot.
 Life, however, is not a dichotomy – we can kind of blur the old stuff and the new stuff together, like listening when grandma says ’that’s too much rosemary for your smashed avo slow roasted turducken’.
 Even though old gran never cooked turducken or ate smashed avo before in her life, she knows… it’s in her bones.

 It’s in our bones too, but we give up that power and ignore it all too readily, because we’ve told ourselves over generations that the old ways are bad, new things are always good, and technology is inevitable.